Optimistic locking

 Idempotent commands

 Mutations that manage relationships and assignments are called idempotent commands.
-They do not require or check the version field.
+They don't require or check the version field.

 Mutation